is-a-dev/docs/src/guides/replit.md

 (The example screenshot uses their own domain, `hat-tip.cc`.
 But in our case, it should be `<your subdomain>.is-a.dev`)

+Note the IP of the A record, and the TXT value, and

 Create a JSON file inside `domains` directory and name it like `<your subdomain>.json` with the following content, then do the pull request:

 ```json